HenriquePassarelli/Real_time_video_analysis_python/README.md

 # Real_time_video_analysis_python

-Using Python along with opencv to read a Mjpeg stream
+Using Python along with opencv to read a Mjpeg stream, and do analysis.

 ### Install python